The Complete Student Ambassador Guide: Real Examples from 15+ Years Running Campus Programs

 Your Version:

-• For a career platform: Recruit student career advisors and club presidents who already give career advice
+• For a career platform: Recruit student career advisors and club presidents who already give career advice to their peers.

 Brand Examples & Program Structures